mrafei/react-chat/README.md

 4. in order to login you need to insert email and password. creating users is only available to admin on firebase console.

    I have created some users such as `m.rafei96@gmail.com`, `cindy@gmail.com` and `john@gmail.com`
+5. There shouldn't be any problem connecting to firebase api.
+In my case since the api is banned in Iran I had to use a proxy to make connection.

+   If you encountered any `CORS` errors in console you should use proxy as well.
 ## Models Schema
 I did not use [bunq api](https://assignment.bunq.com/), but I tried to implement a close model.